Who Art in Heaven… or the Other Place!

 Poles / Polaks

-My father didn’t return to Poland until visiting in 1977, thirty-eight years after leaving in 1940 as an eleven-year-old.
+My father didn’t return to Poland until visiting on a holiday basis in 1977, thirty-seven years after leaving in 1940 as an eleven-year-old.
 My father took great pride in his Polish ancestry, as I also do.

-When I started work as a seventeen-year-old engineering apprentice, I was given the nickname of ‘cabbage eater’ on account of the basic foodstuffs they patronisingly associated with my Polish ancestry.
+As a seventeen-year-old engineering apprentice, I was given the nickname of ‘cabbage eater’ on account of the basic foodstuffs patronisingly associated with my Polish ancestry.
 In defiance of the crude stereotyping, I eat cabbage whenever the opportunity arises. 😀

 My father had a good Polish friend named Jo Woch, who in 1944 fought with the Allies’ Polish infantry at the World War II battle of Monte Cassino in Italy (roughly between Naples and Rome).
 Mr Woch had his right elbow shattered in a gunshot wound, which caused him discomfort for the remainder of his life, and resulted in him wearing a special brace.
-Regardless, whenever there was building work which required plastering or pointing of cement on outside walls, he was always the person to do it.
+Regardless, whenever there was building work which required plastering, or pointing of cement on outside walls, he would always help out.
 I recall when I bought my first house, Mr Woch undertook the plastering of my two chimney breasts, and pointing the outside wall which required him to use a full ladder.
 Like lots of Polish workaholics I knew of, he didn’t complain or consider reasons why he couldn’t do something – he simply got on and did it.

 Uncle Karol – my Father’s Elder Brother